Posted Tue Nov 20, 2018 at 10:01 AM PST by Steven Cohen

 Note: All listed prices reflect current Amazon or Best Buy discounts at press time and do not include taxes or shipping.

-Samsung QN65Q9F 65" QLED 4K Ultra HD ($3,498, full review coming soon!) - As Samsung's top-of-line 2018 LCD display, the new Q9 QLED offers some of the industry's leading color volume and HDR brightness specs.
-And though blacks still aren't quite as impressive as an OLED panel, the company's return to full array local dimming results in fantastic contrast and a huge improvement over the 2017 Q9's edge-lit dimming.
+Samsung QN65Q9F 65" QLED 4K Ultra HD ($2,998) - As Samsung's top-of-line 2018 LCD display, the new Q9 QLED offers some of the industry's leading color volume and HDR brightness specs.
+And though blacks still aren't quite as impressive as an OLED panel and there are some issues with crushed shadow detail in dark content, the company's return to full array local dimming results in the inkiest performance we've ever seen on an LCD.
 Quantum dot technology for wide color gamut coverage is featured as well, along with support for HDR10, HLG, and the new dynamic HDR10+ format (no Dolby Vision**).
 Smart TV functions with Bixby Voice control and a new Ambient Mode round out the premium package.
-A 75-inch ($5,998) model is also available.
+A 75-inch ($4,998) model is also available.

 TCL 6-Series 65R617 65-Inch 4K Ultra HD Roku TV ($1,000) - While overall specs are not on the same level as the models featured above, TCL's 6-Series just might the feature the best performance to price ratio of any new display for 2018, helping it to clinch the last spot on this list.
 The 4K display features Dolby Vision and HDR10 support, along with the Roku OS smart TV platform.
 In addition, the set uses full array local dimming with 120 zones (96 on the 55-inch model) for improved black levels and contrast.
 Likewise, the panel incorporates NBP Photon technology with LED phosphors to provide Wide Color Gamut support.
 A 55-inch model is available as well for an introductory price of just $650.